Coaching in Schools

 About

-Coaching provides children with a safe and supportive space to explore who they are and what may be driving their emotions and behaviours.
+Coaching provides students with a safe and supportive space to explore who they are and what may be driving their emotions and behaviours.

-By working collaboratively with schools, and parents (when required), coaching ensures each child receives the right level of support, and works towards desired outcomes.
+By working collaboratively with schools, coaching ensures every student receives the right level of support, working towards their goals and future.

-Offering coaching within the school day allows more children to access sessions.
+Offering coaching within the school day allows more students to access sessions.

-I typically recommend weekly sessions over the course of half a term.
+Weekly sessions over the course of half a term are recommended.

 Who Can Benefit From Coaching?

-All children, but in particular you may refer because of:
+All students, but in particular you may refer because of:

 -